Noeska/illegiblesemantics/projects/proj-2.md

 Today we see bands that have moved beyond what "traditional" Black Metal is all about.
 These fall in the genre of Post-Black Metal.
 (Post-Metal as a genre at large will be discussed later.)

-Typically, Post-Black Metal logos take the form of Gothic hand-writing.
+Typically, Post-Black Metal logos take the form of **Gothic hand-writing**.
 It's like someone looked at the <a href="https://www.imdb.com/title/tt0162661/" target="_blank" rel="noopener"><span>Sleepy Hollow logo</span></a> and said, "That right there is what I want."
 ![Pagan Black Metal](..\assets\img\projects\proj-2\postblack.jpg)